cloudnativeessentials/dra-tutorial/README.md

 HOME=/root
 ```

-Environment variables are set in each container to indicate their accessible GPU(s) and how the GPUs would be configured.
+Environment variables are set in each container to indicate their accessible GPU(s) and how the GPUs would be configured. <br>

-In the Ollama Pod, pull Meta's [llama 3.2 LLM](https://ollama.com/library/llama3.2):
+In the Ollama Pod, pull Meta's [llama 3.2 LLM](https://ollama.com/library/llama3.2): <br>

 ```shell
 kubectl -n dra-tutorial exec ollama -- ollama pull llama3.2
 ```

 Output:
 ```shell
 pulling manifest